-Two common questions we get from attorneys are, “Will my client’s government benefits be affected if the settlement funds are received into my IOLTA account?” and “Can my IOLTA account fund the client’s special needs trust?”
+Two common questions we get from attorneys are, “Does receiving settlement funds into my IOLTA account impact my client’s government benefits?” and “Can my IOLTA account fund the client’s special needs trust?”

 In most states, it is perfectly acceptable to receive the settlement funds into an attorney’s IOLTA account and then send the funds for a special needs trust directly out of the IOLTA.
 Simply receiving settlement funds into your IOLTA account is not deemed as receipt of the funds to the client for government benefits eligibility purposes.